cyclus/cyclus.github.com/source/cep/cep2.rst

 domain-specific computations (such as transmuting a material or pricing a derivative).

-In broad terms, this concern *fully enables* the general, dynamic simulation of supply chain networks in a resource-neutral manner.
-As such it is responsible for housing general archetypes that meet this need.
-Supply chain network models require, at minimum, three types of entities (i.e., nodes in a network) :cite:`bazaraa2011linear`:
+This concern is responsible for housing general archetypes that allow for general, dynamic simulation of supply chain networks in a resource-neutral manner.
+Supply chain network models require, at minimum, three types of entities (i.e., nodes) :cite:`bazaraa2011linear`:

-* Sources (Supply)
+* Sources (supply nodes)
-* Transshipment (Storage)
+* Storage (transshipment nodes)
-* Sinks (Demand)
+* Sinks (demand nodes)

 In addition to enabling such basic simulations, the dynamic resource exchange simulation concern is also responsible for all optimizations of the fuel cycle.